hamburger

 Where can I get more information on the rights of a pupil and the public and the responsibilities of the public school under Title IX?

-The following Internet resources are available to find more information regarding rights and responsibilities under Title IX:
+The following internet resources are available to find more information regarding rights and responsibilities under Title IX:

 In addition, California law, like Title IX, prohibits discrimination on the basis of sex and affords individuals certain rights.
 You can access those rights here: Rights Afforded Under Education Code Section 221.8.
 Specifically, you have the right to: